 But what I’m more afraid of is never doing anything.
 I’m terrified of never doing anything and never going anywhere.
 I’m afraid of sitting on my laptop for the rest of my life watching other people accomplish what I dream of.
 I’m scared of staying in my comfort zone and missing out on adventures and relationships.
 I’m afraid of living a stagnant life.

-So I’m leaving my safe comfort zone.
-I’m going to live so that I don’t ask what if.
+So I’m leaving my safe comfort zone and heading out with the digital nomads and American expats worldwide.
+I’m going to live so that I don’t have to ask what if.
 I’m going to follow my dream and go on an adventure that will change my life.
 I’m moving abroad – because I’m terrified.

 I don’t usually do “how to” posts, but I have seen a definite lack of useful how to posts regarding au pairing (specifically in Paris).
 Obviously I don’t know everything, but hopefully this will help make your search easier.
 Here’s what I’ve learned since starting my search a few days after Christmas to saying yes to my family on January 10th.